Perovskite solar cell: Efficiency limits

-Perovskite solar cell bandgaps are tunable and can be optimized for the solar spectrum by altering the halide content in the film (i.e., by mixing I and Br).
+Perovskite solar cell bandgaps are tunable and can be optimised for the solar spectrum by altering the halide content in the film (i.e., by mixing I and Br).
 The Shockley–Queisser limit radiative efficiency limit, also known as the detailed balance limit, is about 31% under an AM1.5G solar spectrum at 1000 W/m^{2}, for a Perovskite bandgap of 1.55 eV.
 This is slightly smaller than the radiative limit of gallium arsenide of bandgap 1.42 eV which can reach a radiative efficiency of 33%.

 Values of the detailed balance limit are available in tabulated form and a MATLAB program for implementing the detailed balance model has been written.

 In the meantime, the drift-diffusion model has found to successfully predict the efficiency limit of perovskite solar cells, which enable us to understand the device physics in-depth, especially the radiative recombination limit and selective contact on device performance.
 There are two prerequisites for predicting and approaching the perovskite efficiency limit.
 First, the intrinsic radiative recombination needs to be corrected after adopting optical designs which will significantly affect the open-circuit voltage at its Shockley–Queisser limit.
 Second, the contact characteristics of the electrodes need to be carefully engineered to eliminate the charge accumulation and surface recombination at the electrodes.
 With the two procedures, the accurate prediction of efficiency limit and precise evaluation of efficiency degradation for perovskite solar cells are attainable by the drift-diffusion model.